rojosinalma/cord/README.md

 It doesn't provide tools for easy development of bots either, so the point here is to try to minimize that hassle and just clone this repo and start coding your bot commands.

 This repo contains Discordrb and Sinatra.
-Sinatra is necessary to be able to bing a port to the app (i.e: when deploying to Heroku) or just because you want to have a web interface with some webhooks or even views to interact with the bot outside discord.
+Sinatra is not completely necessary, but if you want to deploy to Heroku (or some other cloud service that requires you to bind to a port), you'll need it.
+It's also a nice option in case you wanna interact with your bot from outside discord through webhooks.

 ## Dependencies:

-  * Ruby 2.X
+  * Ruby 2.x
   * Same requirements as [Discordrb](https://github.com/meew0/discordrb)

 ## Configuration: